All About Solar Sales Representatives and Assessors

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-In the United States, there were 343,600 jobs for Solar Sales Representative or Assessor in 2016.
+In 2016, there was an estimated number of 343,600 jobs in the United States for Solar Sales Representative or Assessor.
 New jobs are being produced at a rate of 5.2% which is below the national average.
 The Bureau of Labor Statistics predicts 17,700 new jobs for Solar Sales Representative or Assessor by 2026.
-The BLS estimates 37,000 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 37,000 job openings in this field each year.